papivot/pace-docs/PKS Workload Deployment using Helm.md

 #### Using LoadBalancer

-Now, we will use the service type LoadBalancer to access the Grafana UI.
+Now, we will use the Service type LoadBalancer to access the Grafana UI.

 Lets destroy the Grafana deployment -